We got bike lanes on Bloor. Now let's extend them westward!

 Check out infographics from the Report for the full picture.

-Top 5 reasons to extend the Bloor Street bike lanes:
+5 reasons to extend the Bloor Street bike lanes:

 - Most patrons of the Bloor Annex don't drive to shop.
 90% of patrons in the Bloor Annex arrive by walking, cycling or transit.

 - 70% of Torontonians supported making the lanes between Avenue and Shaw permanent.
-According to a recent study by Angus Reid, the vast majority of Torontonians want the Bloor lanes made permanent.
+According to a recent study by Angus Reid, the vast majority of Torontonians wanted the Bloor lanes made permanent.
 The new protected lanes allow drivers and cyclists to co-exist in their own safe, predictable space.

 - Customers arriving by bicycle spend more.
 Portland State University researchers found that customers who arrive by bike spend 24% more per month than those who arrive by car.
 After the construction of a protected bike lane on 9th Avenue in New York City, local businesses saw a 49% increase in retail sales.